-Advanced Latin is a project-based course surveying the development of Latin literature from its beginnings (6th century BCE) through the period of the late Empire (4th century CE).
-Students read texts from every period in these centuries and develop an understanding of the changes in the Latin language over time.
-Students explore various theoretical approaches to literature, while also gaining an appreciation for the influence that Latin literature had on later visual and literary artists, including classical and contemporary artists.
-Advanced Latin is designed for students seeking an advanced alternative to AP Latin or a post-AP elective.
+The Advanced Latin course is designed to give students a broad overview of the development of Latin literature from its beginnings (6th century BCE) through the period of the late Empire (4th century CE).
+Students will read exemplary texts from every period in these centuries, and through these texts will develop an understanding of the changes that Latin experienced over time.
+In addition, students will develop an appreciation for the influence that Latin literature had on later visual and literary artists.
+Students will study artistic productions from the classical period through contemporary times with a view to elucidating the complexities of the act of interpretation.
+Students will also have an opportunity to explore various theoretical approaches to literature.
+This course is entirely project-based.
+Successful completion of all topics of Latin grammar and syntax (a standard Latin III or IV course) is the prerequisite for this class.

 WHAT STUDENTS SAY